Raith of Kirkcaldy

 Raith Probus Club

-Meeting Number 951
+Meeting Number 958

-Previous minutes: 17th September, no matters arising.
+Previous minutes: 21st January no matters arising.

 REPORTS

-IT: Jim Neilson: Nothing to report.
+IT: Jim Neilson.
+No report.

-Vice President: Bill Brown: nothing to report.
+Vice President: Bill Brown.
+Nothing to report.

 STANDING ORDER REPORTS